8 DAYS | 7 NIGHTS

 MAY-JUL & SEPT-NOV

-An unbeatable, in-depth experience of the Pantanal’s wildlife, vegetation and culture.
-A unique itinerary, riding through the savannahs, wetlands & forests between three very distinct locations in the heart of the massive Pantanal wetlands – considered one of the most pristine game reserves in the world (a UNESCO World Heritage Site).
+An unbeatable, in-depth experience of Brazil's Pantanal’s wildlife, vegetation and culture on this horse holiday.
+A unique itinerary, riding through the savannah, wetlands & forests between three very distinct locations in the heart of the massive Pantanal wetlands – considered one of the most pristine game reserves in the world (a UNESCO World Heritage Site).
 Also, join the ranch hands working the thousands of cattle and embark on boats for even more outstanding wildlife.

 8 DAYS / 7 NIGHTS